Lightweight training is a good workout for improving endurance and strength.

 So, which is better to build muscles – heavy weights or light weights training?

 I would say both of them.
 Why?

-Because regardless of whether you are going with heavy or lighter weights lifting, the result is almost identical.
-Both of these liftings will enable you to gain strength and muscles growth.
+This is because regardless of whether you are going with heavy or lighter weights lifting, the result is almost identical.
+Both of these lifts will enable you to gain strength and muscle growth.

-The key to gaining strength is due to the complete muscles exhaustion and not the weights lifted.
+The key to gaining strength is due to complete muscle exhaustion and not the weights lifted.
 This link will help you understand better.